CSGuides/grad-job-guide/_jobs/general.md

 - **Post-Docs**: Post-doc positions are still somewhat rare in Computer Science, especially outside of CS Theory.
-However, they have become more common in the U.S. due to the 2008 the financial crisis and COVID-19; during and after both, many schools froze hiring.
+However, they have become more common in the U.S. following both the 2008 the financial crisis and also COVID-19; during and after both, many schools froze hiring.
-  The low job supply forced
+  The low job supply encouraged
-  qualified candidates into post-doc roles.
+  candidates into post-doc roles.
 It then became more difficult for fresh PhDs to compete with such buffed CVs.
+  This is particularly true in some disciplines.
+For example, anecdotally, post-docs are much more common in CS Theory.
 That said, it is still possible (as of 2024) to acquire a tenure-track faculty position in Software Engineering or Systems without completing a post-doc first.